k3nnethfrancis/People_Analytics/README.md

 ## SurveyTools
-Contains scripts for analyzing and automating survey procedures.
-Currently composed of one script, likert-convert.py, which is a function that allows you to mathmatically convert one likert scale to another.
+Contains scripts for analyzing surveys and automating procedures.
+Currently just one script: likert-convert.py, a function for mathmatically converting one likert scale to another.

 ## HRIS_ReportingAPIs